isomerpages/scamshield/pages/faq.md

 ### I can't find the option to enable call blocking and SMS filtering?

-We understand that some users are not able to find this setting.
 If you do not have the setting you can try the following:
-1. Go to Settings
+1. Go to your Settings
-2. Got to Privacy
+2. Go to Privacy
-3. Under Tracking
+3. Got to Tracking
-4. Allow Apps to Request to Track and “Enable" the option
+4. Enable the option "Allow Apps to Request to Track"
-5. If the setting is already "Enable", please "Disable" and then "Enable" it once more The call blocking and SMS filtering option should appear
+5. If the setting is already "Enable", please disable" and re-enable it once more
+6. The call blocking and SMS filtering option should appear

 ### I have questions about the app!
 Who can I ask?